 The person who has power of attorney for your medical decisions is often the same person who holds a financial power of attorney.
 However, you can choose two different individuals if you believe this is appropriate.

-A HIPAA authorization form should be completed for the person you select to have your power of attorney for medical decisions, as well as for any other people you wish to have access to personal information about your medical care.
+A HIPAA authorization form should be completed for your healthcare documents attorney for medical decisions, as well as for any other people you wish to have access to personal information about your medical care.
 Without this form, privacy laws prevent doctors from sharing information about your condition—even if it’s a spouse or adult child asking for an update.

 A living will is an advanced directive that addresses any preferences you have regarding the type of medical care you wish to receive if you are ill or injured and unable to speak on your own behalf.
 For example: